-This H-SWEP guidance has been produced for London local authority rough sleeping lead officers, and anyone involved in the provision of services for people sleeping rough in the capital.
+This guidance has been produced for London local authority rough sleeping lead officers, and anyone involved in the provision of services for people sleeping rough in the capital.
 It may also be useful to those considering their response to heatwaves (e.g. local resilience forums).

-Other useful resources are available, such as UKHSA guidance: "Supporting people sleeping rough before and during hot weather", and Homeless Link2 resources.
+Other useful resources are available, such as UKHSA guidance: "Supporting people sleeping rough before and during hot weather"1, and "Adverse Weather and Health Plan"2 and Homeless Link3 resources.

-This guidance was produced in 2023, using input from a rapid evidence review, experience from 2022, and discussion by a task and finish group.
-It will be kept under review and may be updated for summer 2024, if needed.
+This guidance was initially produced in 2023, using input from a rapid evidence review, experience from 2022, and discussion by a multi-agency task and finish group.
+It was kept under review, with an external evaluation having been undertaken, and has been updated for summer 2024.
 It provides a series of recommendations which local authorities will choose to deliver in a variety of different ways based on local circumstances and resources.

-If you have any questions or comments regarding this document, please contact: roughsleepingcommissioning@london.gov.uk
+If you have any questions or comments regarding this document, please contact: roughsleepingcommissioning@london.gov.uk or your local Sub-Regional rough sleeping co-ordinator.